Mwi-haki/alx-system_engineering-devops/0x00-shell_basics/README.md

 first script is setting bash
-second script lists all files (including hidden files) in the current directory, parent of working directory and the /boot directory in long format respectively.
+second script prints the type of the file named iamafile located in the /tmp directory